"""Sequence provider class."""

 if {grad_ch.x, grad_ch.y, grad_ch.z} != {1, 2, 3}:

-msg = f"Invalid channel assigment, must contain each of 1, 2, and 3 exactly once, got: {grad_ch}"
+msg = f"Invalid channel assignment, must contain each of 1, 2, and 3 exactly once, got: {grad_ch}"

 raise ValueError(msg)